 Although the majority of our articles are written by participants in our yearly symposia and lecture events, one of the goals of the Journal is to promote and publish student scholarship.
-We accept submissions on a rolling basis, and our Notes and Comments committee reviews submissions twice yearly.
-All students who submit manuscripts to the Journal will receive feedback, but we do encourage authors to take advantage of the various resources we provide, including training and information sessions intended to assist students in choosing a unique topic of study, in conducting effective research, and in understanding the technical and substantive aspects of legal scholarship.
-Our staff is also happy to assist students as they prepare their Journal submissions—inquiries may be directed to Notes and Comments Editor Lindsey Sharp at email@example.com.
+We accept submissions on a rolling basis, and our Notes and Comments Committee reviews submissions three times per year.

 For students interested in learning more about publishing with the UST Law Journal, the particulars of UST's upper-level writing requirement, or about how to write a publishable law review article generally, we have made the following documents available for download:

-Choosing a Research Paper Topic & Considerations for Publication.
-A document put together by Debby Hackerson, one of our esteemed research librarians, that contains a wealth of information regarding academic legal writing.
+Choosing a Research Paper Topic and Considerations for Publication: A document that contains a wealth of information regarding academic legal writing.
 Topics covered include topic selection, preemption checking, and avoiding plagiarism.

-Although it is primarily a symposium-based journal, the University of St. Thomas Law Journal occasionally publishes articles submitted by independent authors from outside the Journal staff and the UST Law student body.
-In making a decision whether or not to publish a piece, the submissions committee weighs the quality of the writing, the novelty of the topic or the unique treatment of an established subject, and the timeliness of the subject matter analysis—whether based on a current event or consistent with a current Law Journal symposium or lecture event.
+Although it is primarily a symposium-based journal, the University of St. Thomas Law Journal occasionally publishes articles submitted by independent authors from outside the Journal staff and the School of Law student body.
+In making a decision whether or not to publish a piece, the Submissions Committee weighs the quality of the writing, the novelty of the topic or the unique treatment of an established subject, and the timeliness of the subject matter analysis—whether based on a current event or consistent with a current Law Journal symposium or lecture event.
 Decisions to publish are also dependent on openings in the Law Journal’s publication schedule.

-The law journal accepts submissions during the academic year between August 1st and March 31st.
-The submissions committee meets monthly to review submissions received during the previous month.
-Because of this schedule, it is not possible to rush review of a submission.
-Authors can expect the submissions committee to decide whether to publish within 6 to 8 weeks after their article is submitted.
+The Law Journal accepts submissions during the academic year between August 1 and March 31.
+The Submissions Editor reviews submissions on a continual basis, and the Submissions Committee meets as necessary to review submissions approved by the Submissions Editor.
+The Editor-in-Chief approves all articles before an offer is extended.
+Authors can typically expect the Law Journal to decide whether to publish within 6 to 8 weeks after their article is submitted.

 Articles must meet the following requirements in order to be considered for publication:

-- Articles must be in final form, which generally means that there are few grammatical and syntactical errors and the organization and argument is well-revised and complete.
+- Articles must be in final form.
+This means there are few grammatical and syntactical errors and the organization, argument, and citations are complete.
+Citations should conform to Bluebook style.

-Articles that meet these requirements should be sent in PDF or Word format to email@example.com.
-Upon receipt of your article, the Law Journal Submissions Editor will acknowledge that your article is pending review.
+Articles that meet these requirements should be sent in PDF or Word format to firstname.lastname@example.org.
+Due to the volume of articles received, only authors of articles selected for publication will be contacted.